mesadhan/google-drive-app/README.md

 Start a new `Android Studio project` from the startup screen or `New Project` then select `Empty Activity' from the `Choose Project` box.

-Enter the name `gdrive-app` company domain and a project location.
+Enter the name `drive-rest-sample` company domain and a project location.
 Make sure to Choose Language Java.

 ![Alt Text](https://thepracticaldev.s3.amazonaws.com/i/rgomvmv3qjodb0vlqq1g.png)